-- Optional: The game can continue with guests being given the option to steal gifts, although this can be rather time-consuming.
+- Optional: The gift exchange game can continue with guests being given the option to steal a gift, although this can be rather time-consuming.

 Shake Up The Rules

-The beauty of White Elephant is that you can really shake up the rules to suit your party – or your friends.
+The beauty of the White Elephant gift exchange is that you can really shake up the rules to suit your party – or your friends.
 Here are some additional fun twists to add to the basic White Elephant rules:

 Get the Gift Out

-Implement a 3 swap only rue for the gift.
+Implement a 3 swap only rule for the gift.
 Once it’s been through 3 steals, it’s out of the game.
 This makes it all the more high stakes!

 No Extra Swapping